Below are notes relevant to Filipino immigrants claiming their Philippine SSS pension.

 2. The SSS Guidebook states:

-So I think Filipino immigrants who are still working do not have to wait till they turn 65 to file their SSS retirement benefit claims.
-They just have to turn their status to VM.
+So I think Filipino immigrants who are still working at age 60 do not have to wait till they turn 65 to file their SSS retirement benefit claims.
+They just have to turn their membership status to VM or Voluntary Member.

 If you check your online SSS account, and your status is Employed, or Self-Employed, you can turn your status to VM or Voluntary Member by paying at least one monthly contribution as a Voluntary member.
 In your payment slip, write or check “Voluntary Member.”